 Parental trust in children's autonomy is an important component of parent-child trust and has a decisive impact on parent-child acceptance and children's growth.
 Parental trust in children's autonomy refers to the trust that parents have in their children's ability to make rational decisions in important areas of life, through independent thinking and self-regulation, and mainly relies on their own strength to achieve goals.
 Autonomy is very important for children's development.
 The level of parental trust, in children's autonomy, directly affects the content and extent of parental support for children's autonomous development.
-If parents trust their children's autonomy.
+If parents trust their children's autonomy, they will provide them with opportunities for autonomy.
 Conversely, they will not provide sufficient support for their autonomous development [7].